-One time there was a group of nearly three hundred, no lie.
-We rode to City Hall in unison around the circular path, avoiding the very few cars driving through the deserted business bureau.
-Wind in my ears, the muffled blows of hollering hooligans rang loudly.
-A guy with speakers attached to his cart on the back of his bike, played indie jams we could all sing along to, and around and around we went…
+One of my largest rides was with a group of three hundred.
+We rode to City Hall’s circular path that sat in the off hours of Buffalo’s busy business bureau.
+One guy attached speakers to his bike, played indie jams we could all sing along to, and around and around we went…

-One night, we played follow the leader to Woodlawn Beach.
-It was a twenty mile ride and our plan was to throw a party in celebration of our arrival.
-We almost made it but, when the cops saw an abundance of freaks coming down an empty highway, they swiftly lead us back to our corroding Silo City.
-It wasn’t like they could do much but, we weren’t ones to argue.
-We just wanted to ride bikes, and back we went.
+Another night, we played follow the bad-idea-leader to Woodlawn Beach, (i rode over 40 miles that night).
+Our plan was to throw a big party to celebrate our arrival.
+We almost made it but, when the cops saw a circus of biking bozos barreling down an empty highway, they swerved us back to our Silo City.

-Colorful costumes and naked ass cheeks all blended into something sweet under a summer night’s sky in Buffalo June.
+Colorful costumes blended into something sweet under a summer night’s sky in Buffalo June.
 Roman candles popped and sprang into the dark, infinite gloom above us.
 Not a suspicion of chemtrails to it, this crowd feared no consequence.
-These were times not yet overanalyzed by the acts of earth’s creatures, just a bunch of rebellious souls pushing it to another gear.
+These were times not yet analyzed by the consequences to our actions, just a bunch of rebellious souls freely pushing life into another gear.

 As the hours turned into morning, the crowd would slowly start to disperse.
 If you made it to 5am, you rode to the docks- a thin strip of cement tucked into the lake’s armpit near the highway.
 We’d build bonfires on the disintegrating rock and cook hot dogs with canned beans to fuel up for our last labor toward home.